 With just 6 ingredients, it is also very easy to make.
 The lemon filling couldn’t be simpler.
-Whole lemons are used to make it, so we recommend buying them organic.
+Whole lemons are used to make it.
 And if you’re nervous about making shortcrust pastry, or feel too tired to take it on, it can be swapped out for frozen store-bought shortcrust.
 Enjoy!

 - Preheat the oven to 400F.
 You will need 1 x 8” flan case + a circle of tin foil to cover it and a high-speed blender.
 Separate one of the eggs, reserving the white.
 Set aside.

 - Make the pastry: Into a large bowl, sift 1½ cups of the whole wheat pastry flour, 1 tablespoon of the sugar, and the salt.

 - Dice 1/2 cup of the butter.
 Add to the flour mixture and rub in with your fingers until the mixture resembles coarse breadcrumbs.
 Take care not to over mix – it’s OK to have some pieces of butter visible.
 If the mixture seems too lumpy, add the remaining 2 tablespoons of flour a tablespoon at a time.
 (See Ann''s Tips)